With shipping rules or restrictions, you can personalize the rates and methods you offer customers online

 Perhaps you’ve found the golden shipping price that alleviates pressure on your bottom line and is competitive.

-With Carrier Rules, you can set rate minimums and maximums.
+With Shipping Rules, you can set rate minimums and maximums.

 For example, you can set up a shipping rule to charge $1 per pound in shipping, but no more than $10 on a single shipment.